 Personal Loan vs Line of Credit Calculator

-Total interest comparison between personal loan and line of credit payoff
+Total interest comparison: amortising personal loan vs amortising line of credit at fixed rates and chosen payoff periods.

 Compare total interest cost between a personal loan and a line of credit at chosen rates and payoff periods.
-Enter loan amount and see the result instantly.
+Free calculator with the working shown.

 What this tool does